Social Media: The Unverified Rusical

 "Social Media: The Unverified Rusical" is the eighth episode of the thirteenth season of the American reality competition television series RuPaul's Drag Race, which aired on VH1 on February 19, 2021.
 The episode's main challenge is a Rusical (musical theatre production) about social media.
 Choreographer Jamal Sims is a guest judge, and Anne Hathaway also makes a guest appearance.

-On the runway, the category is "Yellow, Gorgeous".
-Rosé the winner of the main challenge.
-Kandy Muse and Symone place in the bottom two, but neither is eliminated from the competition.
+Rosé wins the main challenge.
+Kandy Muse and Symone place in the bottom two and face off in a lip-sync contest, but neither is eliminated from the competition.

 Episode

-Anne Hathaway makes a guest appearance.
+Rosé (pictured in 2019) wins the episode's main challenge.

 The episode has contestants perform a Rusical about social media for the main challenge.
 Jamal Sims is a guest judge, alongside regular panelists RuPaul, Michelle Visage, and Ross Mathews.
 Anne Hathaway also makes a guest appearance.

-For the Rusical, contestants record their own vocals, then dance and lip-sync on the main stage as they portray various social media platforms and other aspects of the internet.
+For the musical, contestants record their own vocals, then dance and lip-sync on the main stage as they portray various social media platforms and other aspects of the internet.
 Visage assists with the vocal recording process, and choreography is provided by Sims.
 Following are the contestants and their roles: